jomariya23156/sales-forecast-mlops-at-scale/README.md

     - Which led to vendor-lockon option and limited usage due to the license

 So in this project, **I went for 2nd option**, Stream processing framework, with **Spark Streaming** since I feel like this is good balance between performance and control.
 And if in the future, I need to do some more complex data stream transformation, this is a pretty much go-to option and I can come back to look it up from this project.

+### Note on my thought about Ray training jobs submission
+In fact, you can submit the training jobs directly from **ANY** service in the same network.
+For example, you can submit the training jobs form Streamlit UI (to train a single model on-demand) or from Airflow through DAG (to train all models).
+But I choose to have another FastAPI app as a middle man to handle this job submission instead.
+My reasons are:
+- Better separation of concern: In order to submit any Ray task, the file for task execution must be available LOCALLY from the client.
+Meaning if you want to submit a training task from UI, your Streamlit needs to hold your training script, same thing for Airflow.
+With FastAPI as a middle man, you can store all required files in a single server and you make sure any one component in the whole system serve one purpose.
+- Easier to maintain: Following the previous point, it makes your life a lot harder to maintain the services.
+For example, without FastAPI middle man, if you need to update the logic for training, you have to update both Streamlit and Airflow.
+- Offer more flexibility and customizability: With my approach, you can add as many extra steps as you like to handle and process incoming Ray job submission from client.
+For example, you can include more an authentication step for security purpose.

+From time-to-time during the development, I found that the Ray cluster do not accept the Job submission and show error `Job supervisor actor could not be scheduled: The actor is not schedulable: The node specified via NodeAffinitySchedulingStrategy doesn't exist any more or is infeasible, and soft=False was specified.`.
+I fixed that by removing all data in redis by running `docker-compose exec redis redis-cli FLUSHALL` AND/OR removing Ray container and rebuild it again.
+Hope this helps if you face the same issue!